gsl4295/PicoLaunchTimer/README.md

   - Even though there are more reliable sources to get real launch data from, this website is pretty outstanding too.
   - It has an API, which is free (to an extent) for all users, and I could only describe it as the Wikipedia of aerospace websites.
 - *Automatic DST Conversion*
-  - It calls [timeapi.io](timeapi.io) in order to update the daylight savings time calculations in prep for each countdown loop.
+  - It calls [timeapi.io](https://timeapi.io) in order to update the daylight savings time calculations at startup only.

 ### Future Additions
 - I want to make this timer even more functional at some point, which definitely includes adding a simple clock function.
   - This would drastically strip down the code, not needing all the launch data that I manage here.
-- Unit testing (also known as issue #1)
+- Unit testing
   - Sidenote: this would be the first project that I actually add that to.
 Fun!
 - Better error handling
   - Right now my code just wings it, and if the API doesn't give it the things that it wants, it will crash out.